The following are the steps we are taking as a college to keep our students, staff, and guests safe this fall.

 We will maintain our mission to develop Biblical-based education for Christian leadership in a Christ-centered, academically excellent, globally connected environment.

-- Responsible partnership.
 Loving one’s neighbor requires responsible choices.
 We will be a community of social awareness and sacrificial service to others.
 We are asking for each person’s cooperation to keep our campus safe for everyone.

 Health and Safety guidelines informed by CDC and MDH guidelines.

-- Sanitizer stations have been added at entrances
+- Sanitizer stations are at entrances

-- Increase signage to encourage healthy practices
+- Signage to encourage healthy practices

 - Personal counseling services will accommodate physical distancing

-- Telehealth options will be available for students
+- Telehealth options will be available

 - Routine sanitizing and cleaning of spaces will be followed